Note: Some of the offers mentioned below may have changed or are no longer be available. You can view current offers here.

 There are lots of beautiful all inclusive resorts in Jamaica.
 Some could be booked with hotel points, such as Hyatt or IHG points, and lots more could be booked with Ultimate Rewards points through the Chase travel portal.

 If you have Chase Sapphire Reserve, the points are worth 1.5c each.
-If you have Chase Sapphire Preferred or Ink Preferred then the points are worth 1.25c each.
+If you have Chase Sapphire Preferred Card or Ink Business Preferred Card then the points are worth 1.25c each.

 To search for hotels, navigate to your Ultimate Rewards account and plug in your dates and destination.